cindyhansel/credit-risk-classification/README.md

 ## Overview of the Analysis

-This Challenge uses various techniques to train and evaluate a model based on loan risk.
-A dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the creditworthiness of borrowers.
+This Challenge uses techniques to train and evaluate a model based on loan risk.
+A dataset of historical lending activity from a peer-to-peer lending services company is used to build a model that can identify the credit worthiness of borrowers.

 The learning model was based on financial data including the following features: